 Sometimes bad network conditions cause application or operating system code to completely fail; to crash.
 From a developer’s point of view these are often the easiest to diagnose and fix.
 From a user’s point of view they are certainly inescapably obvious failures.

 But more often an application or network stack will degrade more rapidly than it should or begin to exhibit odd side effects.
 We have all experienced voice conversations that become incomprehensible or sound like we are in an echo-chamber even when there is no apparent degradation to web browsing.
 Without impairment tools developers have a hard time testing and tuning their code so that the user gets the best possible experience.

 Because the effects of network impairments on an application are often subtle rather than catastrophic the developer needs to understand the desired behavior of the Device Under Test (DUT) and be sensitive to deviations.
 For example, if one is subjecting a streaming video application to impairments the impact may be reflected, rather obviously, as visual blotches on the receiving screen.
 Or the impact may be reflected less obviously as a stuttering of the received frame rate – resulting in a distracting video that jerks and sputters along.

 The worst thing that can happen to a product vendor is to discover that the product is failing or misbehaving when it is used by customers.
 Problems at that phase are expensive to diagnose and repair, and they damage the reputation of the vendor.

 Impairment testing can help you find and repair flaws before your product reaches your customers.

 Impairment testing is not a panacea.
 Impairment testing is, however, a prudent tool to have in your product testing suite.

-If you’re looking for a reliable, secure way to test your business’ critical apps and functionality by simulating various network conditions, check out the Maxwell family of network emulators or download our whitepaper to understand how apps perform on the network, even under adverse network conditions.
+If you’re looking for a reliable, secure way to test your business’ critical apps and functionality by simulating various network conditions, check out IWL's network emulators or download our whitepaper to understand how apps perform on the network, even under adverse network conditions.